bswaby/Touchpoint/README.md

 ### 🚗 [FastLaneCheckIn](https://github.com/bswaby/Touchpoint/tree/main/TPxi/FastLaneCheckIn)
 This is a streamlined check-in interface for large (100-2500+) events.
 It is made for a person to hold their phone/iPad/tablet to get people checked in quickly.
 Note: this does not print as those modules are not exposed for use.

-Implementation Level: Easy
+- ⚙️ **Implementation Level: Easy
-Installation: This script has had basic testing but hasn't gone through a production run yet.
+- 🧩 **Installation: This script has had basic testing but hasn't gone through a production run yet.
 We plan on pushing this through a production run next month with our Preteen camp.

 <details>
 <summary><strong>Select Groups</strong></summary>